metamug/HTML5-DataForm/README.md

 # HTML5-DataForm

+DataForm allows you to do form processing with REST APIs by mapping form elements names to json keys.
+Currently it supports JSON HTTP respones.

-Populate form with ajax loaded data or custom object.
+Populate `form` with ajax loaded data or custom object.
 Inspired by [HTML5 FormData](https://developer.mozilla.org/en/docs/Web/API/FormData).
-Psst We use it too internally.

 ### Note: Object keys should match the form element names.

 ```javascript
 var df = new DataForm(form);